 Azure IoT Central is an application platform as a service (aPaaS) that manages scalability and HADR for you.
-An IoT Central application can scale to support millions of connected devices.
+An IoT Central application can scale to support hundreds of thousands of connected devices.
 For more information about device and message pricing, see Azure IoT Central pricing.
 For more information about the service level agreement, see SLA for Azure IoT Central.

 This article provides background information about how IoT Central scales and delivers HADR.
 The article also includes guidance on how to take advantage of these capabilities.

 IoT Central applications internally use multiple Azure services such as IoT Hub and the Device Provisioning Service (DPS).
 Many of these underlying services are multi-tenanted.
 However, to ensure the full isolation of customer data, IoT Central uses single-tenant IoT hubs.

 IoT Central automatically scales its IoT hubs based on the load profiles in your application.
 IoT Central can scale up individual IoT hubs and scale out the number of IoT hubs in an application.
 IoT Central also automatically scales other underlying services.

 HADR capabilities depend on when you created your IoT Central application: